 All classes are online, so you can take classes when they fit your schedule.
-Classes last only four to six weeks, and the endorsement can easily be completed in one year.
+Classes last only four to eight weeks, and the endorsement can easily be completed in one year.
 But we don’t sacrifice content for brevity: Drake’s School of Education is known for its top-notch curriculum, and the TAG endorsement is no exception.
-As part of your program you will complete a practicum in your own school district, providing valuable hands-on experience working with all student levels.
+As part of your program you will complete a one-credit practicum in your own school district, providing valuable hands-on experience working with all student levels.

 Sally Beisser, PhD